 d.
 Medical Certification

 The employee must call the disability administrator to request FMLA/CFRA leave.
-The disability administrator will work with the employee to obtain certification from a health care provider that the employee, their child, parent, spouse, or same-sex domestic partner in fact has a serious health condition, the condition's expected duration, and the need for the employee to attend to the family member.
+The disability administrator will work with the employee to obtain certification from a health care provider that the employee, their child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or domestic partner has a serious health condition, the condition's expected duration, and the need for the employee to attend to the family member.
 The employee must provide certification within 15 days to the disability administrator.
 Certification is also required to request a leave extension.

 e.
 Intermittent Leave

-Under some circumstances, employees may take FMLA leave intermittently (taking leave in separate blocks of time for a single qualifying reason) or on a reduced schedule (reducing the employee's usual weekly or daily work schedule).
+Under some circumstances, employees may take FMLA/CFRA leave intermittently (taking leave in separate blocks of time for a single qualifying reason) or on a reduced schedule (reducing the employee's usual weekly or daily work schedule).
 When leave is needed for planned medical treatment, the employee must make a reasonable effort to schedule treatment to avoid unduly disrupting department operations.

 For birth and care of a child or "baby bonding" under California (CFRA) law, an employee may use intermittent leave in segments of two weeks.
 A request for baby bonding leave of less than two weeks duration may be granted on any two occasions.